WebFiori/docs/database.md

 ## Introduction

 One of the important features of any web application is to have a simple-unified interface at which the developer can use to access application database.
 WebFiori framework has an abstract layer that provides the developer with all needed tools to create databases and performs queries on them.
-Currently, the abstraction layer supportes only MySQL database but there are plans to support more in the future.
+Currently, the abstraction layer supportes MySQL and MSSQL database but there are plans to support more in the future.

 > **Note:** It is possible to connect to any database using PDO driver of PHP.
 The database layer helps in defining your database in easy way and also it helps in making the process of building SQL queries much simpler task.

 ## The Idea

-Each table in your MySQL database is represented by the class [`MySQLTable`](https://webfiori.com/docs/webfiori/database/mysql/MySQLTable).
-Every table consist of columns.
-Every column is represented by the class [`MySQLColumn`](https://webfiori.com/docs/webfiori/database/mysql/MySQLColumn).
+Each table in your database is represented by the class [`Table`](https://webfiori.com/docs/webfiori/database/Table).
+Every table consist of columns and every column is represented by the class [`Column`](https://webfiori.com/docs/webfiori/database/Column).
 Each table must be part of a schema (or database).
 The database is represented by the class [`Database`](https://webfiori.com/docs/webfiori/database/Database).
 WebFiori framework has the class [`DB`](https://webfiori.com/docs/webfiori/framework/DB) which adds extra functionality to the class [`Database`](https://webfiori.com/docs/webfiori/database/Database).
-The database instance is used to connect to MySQL database and run queries on it.
+The database instance is used to connect to database and run queries on it.

+In case of MySQL database, database tables represented by the class [`MySQLTable`](https://webfiori.com/docs/webfiori/database/mysql/MySQLTable) and table columns represented by the class [`MySQLColumn`](https://webfiori.com/docs/webfiori/database/mysql/MySQLColumn).
+In case of MSSQL, database tables represented by the class [`MSSQLTable`](https://webfiori.com/docs/webfiori/database/mssql/MSSQLTable) and table columns represented by the class [`MSSQLColumn`](https://webfiori.com/docs/webfiori/database/mssql/MSSQLColumn).

 ## Initializing your Database

 The following set of steps will show you how to create your database structure and connect to the database and execute queries.
-Overall, there are x steps in the process:
+Overall, there are 3 steps in the process:
 * Adding connection information.
 * Creating database tables as classes.
-* Creating a class that acts as the actual database and adding tables to it.
+* Creating a class that acts as the database schema and adding tables to it.

 ### Adding Connection Information

 Database connections are represented by the class [`ConnectionInfo`](https://webfiori.com/docs/webfiori/database/ConnectionInfo).
-Connection information is stored inside the class [`AppConfig`](https://webfiori.com/docs/app/AppConfig).
-It is possible to store multiple connecion inside it.
+Connection information are stored inside the class [`AppConfig`](https://github.com/WebFiori/app/blob/main/app/AppConfig.php#L465).
+It is possible to store multiple connecion in it.
 There are two ways to add connection information.
-The first one is to add it manually to the class [`AppConfig`](https://webfiori.com/docs/app/AppConfig).
-The second way is to use command line interface.
+The first one is to add it manually or adding it using command line interface.

 Adding connection information manually is simple.
-All what we have to do is to edit the code in the constructor of the class [`AppConfig`](https://webfiori.com/docs/webfiori/conf/AppConfig).
-Assuming that we have MySQL database with the name `testing_db` and username `root` and password `123456`, then the connection can be added as follows:
+The developer have to edit the code inside the method [`AppConfig::initDbConnections()`](https://github.com/WebFiori/app/blob/main/app/AppConfig.php#L465).
+Assuming that we have MySQL database with the name `testing_db` and username `root` and password `123456`, then connection can be added as follows:

 ``` php
 private function initDbConnections() {() {